DeepPadsala/.net-core/README.md

-this is student management system
+this is student management system project using .net core MVC